Shopify's Strategy Analysis

 Make commerce better for everyone.

-Where Shopify Inc. Plays Strategically
+Where Shopify Plays Strategically

 Shopify competes in the global digital and omnichannel commerce infrastructure market, serving businesses of all sizes across multiple retail verticals.